Voice AI Receptionists & AI SEO Automation Agency Toronto 24/7 Conversions by Peak Demand

 What Is a Voice AI Receptionist?

-In one sentence: A Voice AI receptionist answers calls, understands intent, and completes workflows (booking, routing, intake, lead capture) through automation and integrations — 24/7.
+In one sentence: A Voice AI receptionist answers calls, understands intent, and completes workflows like booking, routing, intake, lead capture, and ticket creation — 24/7.

 Answers, Routes, and Resolves